Murphydbuffalo/hyp/README.md

 you prefer the code quality or esthetic quality of one variant as the Signal v.
 Noise blog points out in [an excellent post on the topic](https://signalvnoise.com/posts/3004-ab-testing-tech-note-determining-sample-size).

+## Creating experiments and calculating sample sizes
+_Beware!
+We talk about statistics below.
+If you'd rather just use Hyp and not get a refresher math course feel free to skip this section.
+If you want to be confident that Hyp works properly or are simply curious to learn more, please continue :)._

+When you create an experiment Hyp will calculate the necessary sample size for your experiment, and if you're not already intimately familiar with statistics this warrants some explanation.
+Why do we need to know our sample size ahead of time?
+Can't we just run the experiment until a significant result is found?
+The answer, sadly, is no.

+Check out Evan Miller's excellent blog post [How not to run an A/B test](https://www.evanmiller.org/how-not-to-run-an-ab-test.html) to get a sense of why this is.

+In short, if you run your test until you find a significant result you're gaming the system and tricking yourself into thinking your results are statistically valid when they may not be.
+Specifically, you could find a significant result after 500 trials and stop the experiment, not realizing that after 1000 trials the result would not have been significant.

+On the other hand, you can also run your experiment for too long and get *too large of a sample size*.
+The larger your sample the smaller its standard deviation will be, and we determine statistical significance by measuring how many standard deviations from the mean a result is.
+Therefore, with a large enough sample size *any* result will be found statistically significant by virtue of the standard deviation being very small.
+This can mean running an experiment only to find a significant result that you don't care about, maybe a 0.00001% increase in some metric.

+What we want is a sample size that will effectively find us significant results that we actually care about.
+For a more in-depth discussion of these concepts check out my blog post on the subject: [Why do I need such a large sample size for my A/B test?](https://murphydbuffalo.tumblr.com/post/185500662003/why-do-i-need-such-a-large-sample-size-for-my-ab).

+To create an experiment you are asked to provide four values:
++ Alpha (also known as the significance level)
++ Statistical power
++ The control conversion rate
++ The minimum detectable effect

+What are all of these things and why do you need to provide them in order to run calculate the sample size?

++ Alpha - Required to be one of two conventional values: 0.05 or 0.01.
+This is the probability of a false positive, also known as the significance level.
+Changing this parameter involves a trade off: a lower alpha means a lower risk of false positives but a higher risk of false negatives because the criteria for a result beings significant is more stringent.
++ Statistical power - Required to be one of two conventional values: 0.80 or 0.90.
+This is the probability of detecting a positive result (rejecting the null hypothesis) if one is present.
+Higher power means a lower probability of false negatives (not rejecting the null hypothesis when it is false).
++ Control conversion rate - You must have existing data or a reasonable estimate of the conversion rate of the current variant of the feature.
+If you don't have data on an existing version of the feature - maybe you haven't released it yet - go and gather some data before running experiments on it.
+In practice this isn't a terrible experience.
+Release a version of your feature and gather data on its conversion rate until you have a few hundred examples.
+Now you're ready to go with a reasonable estimate of the feature's conversion rate AND you've had time to work out any major kinks in the release before you start experimenting with different versions of it.
+The closer this value is to 0.5 the larger the required sample size will be.
+This is because there is greater variance in the distribution as its conversion rate approaches 0.5.
++ Minimum detectable effect (MDE) - The smallest effect size you would care to detect.
+We don't want to run an experiment only to find out that our effect size, although statistically significant, is not large enough to deliver business value.
+When your experiment runs we will not count as significant any effects smaller than this level.
+The MDE is not a guarantee that the experiment will have an effect size of at least a certain amount.
+Rather it is a parameter to our sample size calculation that will give you your specified level of power for the calculated sample size, given your levels of alpha and the control conversion rate.

+The sample size we calculate using these parameters is the smallest sample size required *for each variant* so that you will have your specified level of power given your level alpha, your control proportion, and an effect size at least as big as your MDE.

+I like to think of it as having various levers to pull and tradeoffs to make.
+If you want higher alpha and higher power, you'll need a higher sample size.
+If you want to be able to detect very small effects, you'll need a higher sample size.
+If there is a ton of variability in your control variant's probability distribution you'll need a higher sample size.

+But conversely, if you only care about very large effect sizes, or if you don't need a very high level of power, or a very low level of alpha, then you can get away with a smaller sample size.

 ## API
+### `Hyp::ExperimentRepo`
+CRUD experiments.
+It's almost always preferable to use `Hyp::ExperimentRepo` rather than directly querying for or creating a `Hyp::Experiment`.
+The repo handles things like eager loading, and being able to talk to both ActiveRecord and Mongoid.
+#### Instance methods

 ### `Hyp::Experiment`
 #### Associations
 + `has_many` `Hyp::Variant`s, an experiment will always have two variants.